smartems/smartems/docs/sources/plugins/installation.md

 # Installing Plugins

 The easiest way to install plugins is by using the CLI tool grafana-cli which is bundled with grafana.
-Before any modification take place after modifying plugins, grafana-server needs to be restarted.
+Before any modification take place after modifying plugins, smartems-server needs to be restarted.

 ### smartEMS Plugin Directory